umbraco/UmbracoDocs/Umbraco-Uno/Working-With-Forms/Setting-up-a-form/index.md

 # Setting up a form

-In this guide, you will learn how to set up a form in the backoffice.
-When you get an Uno project, it comes with the unicorn hotel template, Which includes two forms.
-However, suppose those forms dont meet your needs, then you can create your own.
+In this guide, you will learn how to set up a form in the Umbraco Uno backoffice.

+When you get an Uno project, it comes with the Unicorn Hotel and Spa template, which includes two forms.
+However, suppose those forms don't meet your needs, then you can create your own.

 * First, you will have to navigate to the forms section in the back office.
 * Then when in the forms section, in the tree on the left, there's a folder icon next to that it says ***Forms*** hover this and click the ***...*** button that shows up.